pjamieso/fhirokta/README.md

 ## Creating a Custom Okta Authorization Server

-For our application to create the proper JWT token that can be understood by the IRIS FHIR Accelerator Service, **we must create a custom** Okta Authorization Server.
+For our application to create the proper JWT token that can be understood by the IRIS FHIR Accelerator Service, **we must create a custom** Okta Authorization Server, [https://www.okta.com/login/].
 After creating your free Okta account, login and under the security tab, click on +Add Authorization Server.

 ![Okta Custom Authorization Server](Images/OktaCustomServer.png)